-Edmonds College athletics is a member of the Northwest Athletic Conference (NWAC) and participates in intercollegiate athletics under the rules of the association.
+Edmonds College is a member of the Northwest Athletic Conference (NWAC) and participates in intercollegiate athletics under the rules of the association.

 During normal times, rules include that: